eact Hook Component

 As you can see, the component is pretty simple:

-1. We’re calling the hook prop as a useHook, destructuring the options inside.
-That works just as if we were calling a regular hook inside our component.
+, destructuring the options inside.
+That works just as if we were calling a regular hook inside our component. - We receive anything returned from it as a

-4. We’re using useMemo around the returned JSX.
-It is not strictly necessary, and often the children could not be memoized, but this makes the Hook slightly more reusable, as we won’t have an issue in case we’d need the return from it properly memoized.
+slightly more reusable, as we won’t have an issue in case we’d need the return from it properly memoized.

 And that’s it!
 JS is flexible; a hook is just a function, so we can make a hook dynamic if we know what we’re doing and won’t break the rule of hooks by doing so.